kapscudi/Netflix/README.md

 - [TMDB API](https://www.themoviedb.org/?language=en-US)
   - Movie Database API for fetching movies and trailers.
 -  React Router-Dom
    - Used for Complex and dynamic route creations and redirections
 - [React Reveal](https://www.react-reveal.com/)
 - Node Mailer
-  -To send varification emails
+  - To send varification emails
  -Sass
-  -For fast and powerfull styling
+  - For fast and powerfull styling
- -Media Queries
+ - Media Queries
-   -For responsiveness
+   - For responsiveness

 ---